TechnicalBuildingSystems/BuildingControlLib/README.md

 The library has been tested with Dymola 2017 FD01 64bit on Windows 7 64bit.

+### Version

+The current version 0.1.0 is a pre-release.

+### How to cite **BuildingControlLib**

+When you use **BuildingControlLib** in your research please cite the following paper:

+- Schneider, G. F., Peßler, G. and Steiger, S. (2017): _Modelling and Simulation of Standardised Control Functions from Building Automation_.
+In: Proceedings of 12th International Modelica Conference.
+15th - 17th May, Prague, Czech Republic, DOI: 10.3384/ecp17132209 [pdf](https://modelica.org/events/modelica2017/proceedings/html/submissions/ecp17132209_SchneiderPelerSteiger.pdf).

 ### Overview and implementation
 #### VDI 3813